unikraft/summer-of-code-2021/content/en/docs/sessions/09-advanced-app-porting/index.md

 Save the configuration, exit the menuconfig tab and run `make`.
 Now, let's run it.
-You can use the following comand:
+You can use the following command:
 ```
 qemu-guest -k build/01-extrald-app_kvm-x86_64
 ```